yoonjin67/deltaedit/README.md

 ### What is this repository for? ###

-* DeltaTools are 'portable tools set' for Unix-like OS.
+* DeltaEdit is Text Editor for Unix-like OS.
 ### How do I get set up? ###
 *Dependency
 pygobject